One Norbiton Neighbourhood Plan 2018

 4. Wellbeing To promote the Health, Education and Physical, and Mental development of all residents (including the young and the elderly).
 To run regular Post Code parties to improve mutual community contact and engagement.
 To manage the nuisance caused by local street drinkers and focus on the Homeless.
 To set up and support a local youth club.
 To develop a Community hub that facilitates joint work between public services such as Housing, Social Services and the NHS.
 And to run an Internet café to support the Community needs for using the Internet and provide a common meeting ground where Charities and others can collaborate.

 5. Local Centres To enhance the character, quality and distinctiveness of key local centres including supporting viable local shopping for residents and visitors to enjoy and so that our local businesses benefit.
-To set up and support a local Credit Union loan facility and to support the Food Bank
+To continue to run our local Credit Union loan facility and be a Food Bank outlet

 6.Public Finance To scrutinise local public money spend and ensure it is used in the most effective and economic way and in the best interests of those who live, work and study in Norbiton.
 Specifically, to develop ways in which Health, Social Care and Housing Budgets can be employed to work together rather than be rigidly hypothecated.

 • To hold at least four meetings a year